 Joined by many volunteers and financial supporters, Carris and Langstaff established hospice care in El Paso County, Colorado.
 Through this commitment, terminally ill individuals and their loved ones were ensured a compassionate, comfortable, and dignified life closure.
 This vision became Pikes Peak Hospice & Palliative Care.

 Since its formal inception in 1980, Pikes Peak Hospice has grown from:

 - Serving one patient and family each day in 1980, to serving more than 200 patients and families daily.

 - A staff of one part-time employee and 50 active volunteers in 1980 to a staff of 180 committed employees and a trained volunteer corps of more than 500 dedicated people.

 - Providing care only in patients’ homes in 1980 to caring for people in their homes, in nursing homes and assisted living facilities, and in our own specialized acute care Inpatient Unit.

-- Providing quality, basic hospice services in 1980 to multiple programs providing extraordinary care including extensive palliative consultation services, our own pharmacy, and multiple Integrative Therapies.
+- Providing quality, basic hospice services in 1980 to multiple programs providing extraordinary care including extensive palliative consultation services and multiple Complementary Therapies.